-Illyrians were a group of Indo-European tribes inhabiting the western Balkans since the time immemorial.
-They first appear in the historical records of the 4th century BC, but there is no consensus on how long before that they were present on the Balkans.
-Some scholars consider Illyrians as an autochthonous population, the other as the Bronze age immigrants.
-It is also possible that the ancient Greeks had named them after the city of Troy (Ilion), which fell in the second millennium BC.
+Illyrians were a group of Indo-European tribes inhabiting the western Balkans since time immemorial.
+Their name is first mentioned around the 4th century BC, but there is no consensus on how long before that they were present in the Balkans.
+Some scholars consider Illyrians as an autochthonous population, the others as the Bronze age immigrants.
+It is possible that the ancient Greeks named the city of Troy (Ilion) after them, and Troy had fallen in the second millennium BC.

 Labiatae – the last of the Illyrians

-At the time of the Roman conquest, one of the most important Illyrian tribes were the Labeatans.
+At the time of the Roman conquest, one of the most important Illyrian tribes was the tribe of Labeatans.
 They occupied the territory around the lake Skadar, today northern Albania, and southern Montenegro.
 Ancient writers call this lake Labeatis.

-The demise of the Labateans was carefully recorded by the Roman historians.
+The demise of the Labateans was carefully recorded by Roman historians.
 We know the names of the important figures of the last ruling dynasties, and we have records of the numerous battles.
-But their origins remain a mystery.
-Without a clear historical record, we can only guess who the Labeatans really were.
-But decoding their name would surely be a good start.
+But their origin remains a mystery.
+Without a clear historical record, we can only guess who the Labeatans were.

 Labiatae – people of the Labeatis lake

 There is an obvious connection between the hydronym Labeatis and the Labiatae tribe.
-The question is only which came first.
-Many ancient tribes were named after some geographical feature, be it a river, mountain, or a forest.
-But even the opposite can be true.
+The question is which came first.
+Many ancient tribes were named after a geographical feature, such as a river, mountain, or forest; but even the opposite can be true.

 In any case, it seems that the “lab” was a common Illyrian particle, found in many place names.
-Wikipedia claims that it is a metathesis from “Alb” simply meaning “white”.
-They further claim that this could be the origin of the name of the Albanians.
+Wikipedia claims that it is a metathesis from “Alb” simply meaning “white”, and a bit later, they claim that this could be the origin of the name of the Albanians.

-But there is a small problem with that theory.
-Modern Albanian were probably named after another Illyrian tribe – Albanoi.
+But there is a problem with that theory.
+Modern Albanians were probably named after another Illyrian tribe – Albanoi.
 (Although this could be a more recent version of the name Labeatae).
-Their Albanoi territory was a bit outside of the traditional Labeatean domain but in its proximity.
-Their name could also from their capital, Albanopolis -“white city”.
-White city is actually a common Slavic toponym.
-It means the same as Serbian Belgrade, and it was also the ancient name of both Kyiv and Moscow, with many other examples across the Slavic world.
+The Albanoi territory was a bit outside of the traditional Labeatean domain but in its proximity.
+Their name could also come from their capital, Albanopolis -“white city”.

 However, the metathesis “lab” – “alb” is still interesting, as we will soon see.